pavelliavonau/cmakeconverter/README.md

 # Prerequisites

 You may have **Python3** installed to make this library works.
 Currently, **cmake-converter** is not available on **pip**.
-So clone this repository and type the following commands:
+So clone this repository and type the following command to install it:

 ```bash
 # Inside repository folder